 The options were:

 - To continue to offer the same 'occurrence' benefits and hold prices.
 This would have been the wrong position to take as the MDU would knowingly have not been taking in enough money to pay the claims against its members, or alternatively would be charging more to GPs today than it needed if and when the Government introduces state-backed indemnity for claims.

 - Introduce a new form of membership which provides affordable benefits to GPs and allows the MDU to charge an appropriate subscription.

 If an occurrence subscription rate does not fully take account of the massive increase in damages paid in GP claims, with retrospective effect, caused as a result of the 3.25% reduction in the discount rate, it is too low to provide the funding needed for those GP claims (ie, it is underfunded).
 An underfunded occurrence membership can only continue on the assumption that the Government will provide a solution that meets both future and existing unpaid claims.
 If the Government scheme, details of which are unclear, were to leave GPs to meet any such claims, an underfunded rate would mean that insufficient subscriptions had been collected from members to fund these.

 The MDU's transitional benefits provide an excellent basis now from which to deliver a solution to the problem posed by the Lord Chancellor's decision on the discount rate and the current uncertainty over the introduction of a state-backed indemnity scheme for GPs.

-This guidance was correct at publication 18/10/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 18/10/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.